 What is Qualcomm Snapdragon Spaces?

 Best answer: Snapdragon Spaces is an open mixed-reality (XR) platform designed to make augmented reality software that runs off of Qualcomm mobile hardware.
 It offers basic AR tools that make it easy for companies to start creating apps without having to develop the tools themselves.
-Spaces will officially launch in spring 2022 but already has major early partners like Epic Games, Lenovo, and T-Mobile.
+Spaces launched in early 2022 and has major early partners like Epic Games, Lenovo, and T-Mobile.
+Samsung and Google may also use the platform, though this isn't confirmed.

 Snapdragon Spaces explained